percona/pxc-docs/docs/glossary.md

 Log Serial Number.
 A term used in relation to the [`InnoDB`](glossary.md#innodb) or [`XtraDB`](glossary.md#xtradb) storage engines.
 There are System-level LSNs and Page-level LSNs.
 The System LSN represents the most recent LSN value assigned to page changes.
 Each InnoDB page contains a Page LSN which is the max LSN for that page for changes that reside on the disk.
 This LSN is updated when the page is flushed to disk.

 ## MariaDB

 A fork of [`MySQL`](glossary.md#mysql) that is maintained primarily by Monty Program AB.
 It aims to add features, fix bugs while maintaining 100% backwards compatibility with MySQL.

+## Metadata lock

+A type of lock in a database that prevents changes to the structure of database objects while certain operations are being performed.

 ## my.cnf